niknow/TaskArena/README.rst

 You will be asked for a name for your arena.
 The name should be the common theme of the tasks you want to work on together, for instance the name of a project.
 Next you will be asked for a local and a remote folder.
 The local folder should be the path of your usual local TaskWarrior database.
 The remote folder should be a new folder that you can share with your collaborators, for instance a folder in your Dropbox.

 **Warning:** By giving `tarena` the path to your local TaskWarrior database, you automatically give it read and write permissions to this database.
-Since this project is in an experimental state, we again strongly advise you to take a backup of this folder first.
+Since this project is in an experimental state, we again strongly advise you to make a backup of this folder first.

 Managing arenas
 ~~~~~~~